-The employment opportunities for medical and clinical laboratory technicians, including hospital lab technicians, are expected to increase 18% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
+The employment opportunities for medical and clinical laboratory technicians, including hospital lab technicians, are expected to increase 14% from 2016-2026, according to the U.S. Bureau of Labor Statistics (BLS).
 This increase may be due to the growing number of aging individuals who have medical issues and/or require lab work.
-The BLS states that, in May 2015, medical and clinical laboratory technicians working in general medical or surgical hospitals earned an average yearly salary of $42,020.
+The BLS states that, in May 2017, medical and clinical laboratory technologists and technicians working in general medical or surgical hospitals earned a median yearly salary of $54,670.

 Alternate Career Options